 Contributions - The System is financed by contributions from both the employees and the Town.
 Member contribution rates are established and may be amended by the State legislature while employer contribution rates are set by the System trustees based on an actuarial valuation.
-Group I (employee and teacher) members are required to contribute 7% of earnable compensation and Group II (police and fire) members contribute 11.55% and 11.80% respectively.
-For the period of January 1, 2021 to June 30, 2021, the Town contributed 24.77% for police, 26.43% for fire and 10.88% for other employees.
-For the period of July 1, 2021 to December 31, 2021 the Town contributed 30.67% for police, 29.78% for fire and 13.75% for other employees.
-The contribution requirement for the fiscal year 2021 was \$54,178, which was paid in full.
+Group I members are required to contribute 7% of earnable compensation and group II members (police and fire) are required to contribute 11.55% and 11.80% respectively.
+For fiscal year 2022, the Town contributed 30.67% for police, 29.78% for fire and 13.75% for other employees.
+The contribution requirement for the fiscal year 2022 was \$73,270, which was paid in full.

-Pension Liabilities, Pension Expense, Deferred Outflows of Resources, and Deferred Inflows of Resources Related to Pensions - At December 31, 2021 the Town reported a liability of \$462,431 for its proportionate share of the net pension liability.
-The net pension liability was measured as of June 30, 2021, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+Pension Liabilities, Pension Expense, Deferred Outflows of Resources, and Deferred Inflows of Resources Related to Pensions - At December 31, 2022 the Town reported a liability of \$687,248 for its proportionate share of the net pension liability.
+The net pension liability was measured as of June 30, 2022, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
 The Town's proportion of the net pension liability was based on a projection of the Town's long-term share of contributions to the pension plan relative to the projected contributions of all participating towns and school districts, actuarially determined.
-At June 30, 2021, the Town's proportion was 0.01% which was the same as its proportion measured as of June 30, 2020.
+At June 30, 2022, the Town's proportion was 0.01% which was an the same as its proportion measured as of June 30, 2021.

-For the year ended December 31, 2021, the Town recognized pension expense of \$18,720.
-At December 31, 2021 the Town reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:
+For the year ended December 31, 2022, the Town recognized pension expense of \$71,560.
+At December 31, 2022 the Town reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:

-Deferred Outflows of Resources Ι Deferred
+D eferred D eferred

+Ou tflows of In flows of

-Inflows of Resources
+R esources Resources

-Changes in proportion \$ 35,414 \$ 96,412
+Changes in proportion \$ 84,397 \$ 68,553

-Changes in assumptions 48,298 200
+Changes in assumptions 36,556 E .

 Net difference between projected and actual investment

-earnings on pension plan investments - 129,331
+earnings on pension plan investments 26,046 -

-Differences between expected and actual experience 12,949 4,841
+Differences between expected and actual experience 12,898 2,638

-Contributions subsequent to the measurement date 39,944
+Contributions subsequent to the measurement date 44,765

-Total \$ 136,605 \$ 230.584
+Total \$ 204,662 \$ 71,191

-The \$39,944 reported as deferred outflows of resources related to pensions results from the Town contributions subsequent to the measurement date will be recognized as a reduction of the net pension liability in the year ended December 31, 2022.
+The \$44,765 reported as deferred outflows of resources related to pensions results from the Town contributions subsequent to the measurement date will be recognized as a reduction of the net pension liability in the year ended December 31, 2023.
 Other amounts reported as deferred outflows of resources and deferred inflows of resources related to pensions will be recognized in pension expense as follows: